Will AI replace white paper writers?

 White papers demand nuanced writing that walks a thin line between explanation and persuasion.

 Could AI do that?

 I doubt it.
-More likely they will come up with what Bob Bly calls “Google Goulash”—a hodge-podge of search engine results cobbled together with no craft or insight.
+More likely they come up with what Bob Bly calls “Google Goulash”—a hodge-podge of search engine results cobbled together with little craft or insight.

 So what if someone fed 100 white papers into an AI and asked it to write something original?